This post may contain affiliate links. Please read my disclosure policy.

 - ½ cup powdered sugar

-- Cream butter and sugar until well blended.
+- In medium bowl, cream together butter and granulated sugar until well blended.

 And be sure to check out the links below for all the bloggers who are sharing their own recipes this week!
 If you’re a blogger and want to join in the hop, you can find more details and SIGN UP HERE.